-Salvini concession as migrant children allowed to leave Open Arms ship
+Open Arms migrant boat: Salvini concession as children leave vessel

-Italy's Interior Minister Matteo Salvini has made a partial concession to let 27 children stranded on board NGO migrant rescue ship Open Arms leave the vessel.
+Italy's Interior Minister Matteo Salvini made a partial concession to let 27 children stranded on board NGO migrant rescue ship Open Arms leave the vessel.

+The minors were transferred on Saturday to a coast guard vessel and a border patrol boat for disembarkation and processing on the Sicilian island of Lampedusa.

 Salvini said his climbdown was at the insistence of Prime Minister Giuseppe Conte and that the remaining migrants must stay on the ship.